Tweants dialect: Cultural expressions in Tweants

 Since the start of the dialect renaissance, Tweants has increasingly been used as a written language.
 This is, however, almost entirely reserved to the province of literature.
 Works have been translated into Tweants to stress that Tweants is as sophisticated and expressive as any other language, and to put its own aesthetic properties to use.
 It is, however, strikingly absent in public institutions.

 Tweants is often seen as an easy vehicle for carrying jokes, and there are relatively many local revues who use Tweants for comic effect, effectively enhancing the idea that it isn't a serious language.

 A renowned Dutch comedian, Herman Finkers, translated his last shows into Tweants, using the motto "accentless at last", to indicate that he can finally sound natural by using his mother tongue, without someone mocking him about it.
-A number of comic books and a children's television programme have been translated into Tweants to critical success.
-He wrote the scenario for the movie The Marriage Escape, which was the first movie ever to be predominantly spoken in Tweants and became the third best visited film in the Netherlands in 2020.
+Some comic books and a children's television programme have been translated into Tweants to critical success.
+He wrote the scenario for the movie The Marriage Escape, which was the first movie ever to be predominantly spoken in Tweants and became the third best-visited film in the Netherlands in 2020.

-Reverend Anne van der Meijden, a long-standing promoter of the use of Tweants, has translated the Bible into Tweants on the basis of the original languages.
-He also preaches sermons in Tweants.
+A long-standing promoter of the use of Tweants, the late reverend Anne van der Meijden, translated the Bible into Tweants using the original languages as a reference.
+He also preached sermons in Tweants.

-The Twente Hoes (Twente House) in Hengelo is an organisation that maps, monitors, promotes and develops teaching material for Tweants, Tweants identity and the culture of Twente.
+The Twente Hoes (Twente House) in Hengelo was an organisation that maps, monitors, promotes and develops teaching materials for Tweants, Tweants identity and the culture of Twente.